Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv8-controls/02-inventory-and-control-of-software-assets/cisv81-02-software-asset-management-policy.md

 last_updated: "2025-03-04"
 ---

-# **📦 CIS Control 2: Inventory and Control of Software Assets in the Proxmox Astronomy Lab**
+# **ðŸ“¦ CIS Control 2: Inventory and Control of Software Assets in the Proxmox Astronomy Lab**

 ## **1. Introduction**